 Bid Gediminas’ Tower farewell and head back down into the city.
 After grabbing a coffee at the Strange Love cafe, head to the Bernardine Garden, a beautiful and romantic place to walk around or simply sit down, relax, and listen to the birds chirp.
 If your stomach is a bit empty, the nearby Rose Hip Bistro is a nice vegetarian/vegan restaurant.
 Whether newly sated or not quite hungry yet, head left on Maironio Street, and visit St. Anne’s Church, the beautiful Gothic temple that captured Napoleon’s heart.
 Take another left, onto Malunu Street, and cross the Bernardine Bridge, passing a mermaid built into the river bank, and a flag with a hand on it (the flag’s color changes depending on the season).
 You have now entered Užupis, the tongue-in-cheek republic consisting entirely of Vilnius’ bohemian district.
 This happy sovereign state is complete with hundreds of official ambassadors, and its own government, anthem, and holiday (on April 1st, of course!).
 While wandering around, be sure to stop by Paupio Street to read its whimsical constitution, and stop by the artsy restaurant Kitsch for a meal enhanced by a friendly, welcoming atmosphere.

-Vilnius is packed full of affordable flavors, but we recommend reserving a table at Sweet Root, a restaurant specializing in Lithuanian cuisine, and featuring its own garden, and the winner of the 2018 Lithuanian Chefs Competition.
-Alternatively, you can visit the unique Ertilis House, the one place specializing in the dishes once eaten by Lithuanian nobility.
+Vilnius is packed full of affordable flavors, but for your first night, visit the unique Ertilis House, the one place specializing in dishes once eaten by Lithuanian nobility.

 Enjoy some great pastries, or a more traditional European breakfast, at the Pinavija Café and Bakery.
 Then it’s time to head to Gediminas Avenue.
 There, after another ten minutes of walking, you’ll arrive at the Museum of Occupations and Freedom Fights.
 This may not be the most uplifting experience, but it’s the place to go to learn about the Soviet and Nazi occupations of Lithuania, and its resistance, which fought on for many years.
 Located in a former KGB headquarters, this museum is as moving and memorable as its counterparts in Riga and Tallinn.
 The entrance fee is 4 EUR.
 If you’re not as fond of history, visit the MO Museum, a modern art showcase with many eye-catching and interactive museum, about as distant from the Old Town as the Museum of Occupations (although you can also book a ride with “Bolt,” the Estonian take on Uber that’s more popular in this part of the world).